tky2240/cdk-for-dnscontrol/README.md

 ## Usage

-This example is based on [the official tutorial](https://docs.dnscontrol.org/getting-started/getting-started#id-3.-create-the-initial-dnsconfig.js).
+This example is based on [the official dnscontrol tutorial](https://docs.dnscontrol.org/getting-started/getting-started#id-3.-create-the-initial-dnsconfig.js).

 ### 1. Create a Stack